cosmosio/nested-property/README.md

 CHANGELOG
 =========

+### 0.0.6 - 01 MAR 2015

+* Fix a bug where an invalid path to search an object into is invalid and the isInNestedProperty would throw an error instead of return false

 ### 0.0.5 - 19 JAN 2015

 * Add isIn, to tell if an object is on the path to a nested property.